Non-pluripolar products on vector bundles and Chern--Weil formulae: Introduction

 The examples of locally symmetric spaces include all Shimura varieties.
 It is therefore natural to ask if the same holds on mixed Shimura varieties.
 It turns out that this phenomenon does not happen even in the simplest examples like the universal elliptic curve with level structures, see \cite{BGKK16}.
 In fact, by definition of good metrics, the singularities at infinity of good singularities are very mild, which is far from being true in the mixed Shimura case.

 In this paper, we want to answer the following general question: \begin{question} Consider a quasi-projective variety $X$ and Hermitian vector bundles $\hat{E}_i$ on $X$, how can we interpret the integral of Chern polynomials of $\hat{E}_i$ in terms of certain algebraic data on the compactifications of $X$? \end{question} We will first content ourselves to the special case where $\hat{E}$ is Griffiths positive.
-Already in this case, we have non-trivial examples like the universal abelian varieties.
-In fact, the positivity assumption is not too severe, as we can always twist $E$ by some ample line bundle and our theory will turn out to be insensitive to such perturbations, so we could handle a much more general case than just positive vector bundles.
+Already in this case, we have non-trivial examples like the automorphic line bundles on the universal abelian varieties.
+In fact, the positivity assumption is not too restrictive, as we can always twist $E$ by some ample line bundle and our theory will turn out to be insensitive to such perturbations, so we could handle a much more general case than just positive vector bundles.

 \cref{que:mainq} cannot have a satisfactory answer for all Griffiths positive singularities.
 Already on the line bundle $\mathcal{O}(1)$ on $\mathbb{P}^1$, it is easy to construct families of plurisubharmonic metrics whose Chern currents outside a Zariski closed subset are meaningless from the cohomological point of view, see \cite[Example~6.10]{BBJ21}.
 We will remedy this by introducing two nice classes of singularities: full-mass singularities and $\mathcal{I}$-good singularities.